 BT Pete – Chelsea supporter and now also GGL regular, formerly employed by British Telecom, although it is not known if this has any relation to his nickname or not.

-Burgers – Lego obsessed small bloke, rumoured to be the worst jockey in horse racing history.
+Burgers – Lego obsessed small bloke, rumoured to be the worst jockey in horse racing history and one of KFC UK’s biggest customers.
 Collector of Sutton United DVD and Videos.
 Occasional member of Gandermonium Travel.

 Carshalton Athletic – Very near neighbours and our nearest geographic rivals.
 More commonly known by other epithets amongst the U’s faithful.
 Few of them polite.